sam-truscott/tinker-kernel/README.md

 issues / todo
 =============

-** re-do hashmaps; they're just wrong!
 * mmu code on ppc isn't finished, e.g. no flushing out when process dies
 * makefile
+* replace the mempool implementation with dlmalloc (?)
+* pipes, shms and timers aren't implemented yet - use the mmu for performance
 * no way to load usermode elfs in
-* replace the mempool implementation with dlmalloc (?)
-* pipes, shms and timers aren't implemented yet
 * no crt / newlib code for userland yet
 * re-write memcpy to be target specific with weak reference for basic implementation
 * need to review it all head to toe since refactor